pratikpun/bloo-fits/README.md

 #### Learnt

 - React Router
-- React context for state management
+- React context for state management:
+  - Check if user is logged in or not.
+  - Keep track of toggling state for displaying cart dropdown menu in different pages.
+  - Keeping track of quantity of items when adding to cart.
 - Firebase authentication

 ## Installation guides